Liangliang-Shang/KDB/q-tutorials.md

 > The character (h) is there simply because the output from type is itself a short.

 - Strings and Symbols

 > Text in kdb+/q is stored as either a string or a symbol.
-> A string is a list of characters, defined using a pair of quotation marks".
+> A string is a list of characters, defined using a pair of quotation marks\".
-> A symbol is an atomic datatype, defined using a single backtick`
+> A symbol is an atomic datatype, defined using a single backtick\`

 ```Shell
 q)mychar:"j"